Wildlife Tunnels & Corridors Initiative

 1. Habitat Fragmentation

-Roads and fenced-in properties have disrupted wildlife movement, causing an increase in roadkill incidents and limiting access to essential habitats.
+Roads and fenced properties disrupt essential wildlife movement, increasing roadkill incidents and restricting access to food, shelter, and breeding grounds.

 2. Road Safety

-Wildlife-vehicle collisions pose a significant risk to drivers and animals alike.
-In 2023, Suffolk County recorded 1,449 animal-related crashes, the highest number since at least 2018, ranking third in New York State for such incidents.
-Implementing wildlife crossings, including tunnels, has been proven to reduce these incidents, creating safer roads for everyone.
+Wildlife-vehicle collisions endanger both animals and motorists.
+In 2023, Suffolk County recorded 1,449 animal-related crashes—the highest number since at least 2018, ranking third in New York State.
+Wildlife crossings, including tunnels, have been shown to reduce these incidents and create safer roads for everyone.

 3. Ecological Integrity

-Connected habitats enable species to thrive, adapt to changing environments, and maintain genetic diversity.
-Establishing wildlife corridors would ensure the long-term health of our ecosystems.
+Healthy ecosystems depend on connected habitats.
+Wildlife corridors allow species to move freely, adapt to changing environments, and maintain genetic diversity.
+Strengthening these connections supports the long-term resilience of our local ecosystems.

 Proposed Solutions